 Lunch with a legend: Peter Less

-Peter Less (right) has lived in Chicago, where he practiced law, for over 50 years.
-He now lives in Albuquerque, New Mexico.
+Peter Less (right, 1920-2019) lived in Chicago, where he practiced law, for over 50 years.
+He spent his last few years in Albuquerque, New Mexico, where he died quietly on October 10, 2019 at the age of 99 .
 He attended the Geneva School of Conference Interpretation and, in 1946, interpreted at the Nuremberg Trials of Nazi war criminals.
 Less, whose mother, father, sister, and grandmother were killed by the Nazis, had to sit in the courtroom and interpret for some of the masterminds responsible for these atrocities.
 How could he do it?

 As I clip a microphone to Peter Less’s tie, he says: “That’s how they have microphones now, not these old ones bolted down in the middle of the table.”

 I then show him some archival photos of the Nuremberg Trials.

 He says, “Umm-hmm, those are the guys.
 There’s Hermann Goering and Rudolf Hess… Hjalmar Schacht - he was one of the three found not guilty.
 Erhard Milch - I had him in a deposition.
 He knew perfect English.
 If there was one word in my translation he didn’t like, he would correct it.
 He was usually right.”

 Would you tell me about your childhood?

 I grew up in a nice, comfortable middle class German home in Koenigsberg.
 My father was an attorney and my mother managed my grandmother’s store.
 As the Nazis came to power, things got worse and worse.
 In 1938, when I was 17, I told my parents we should leave Germany.
 But like so many intellectuals, they said: “This cannot go on much longer.
 Social democrats will come back soon.”
 So I left alone and went to Switzerland.
 They stayed.
 My family perished.
 My father, my mother, my grandmother and my only sister are all gone.
 I am the only one still around.